vindar/ILI9341_T4/README.md

 This library implements a SPI driver for the ILI9341 screen controller providing the ability to display memory framebuffers onto the screen very efficiently.
 The following advanced features are available:

 - **Differential redraws.** The driver compares the framebuffer to be uploaded with the previous one and uploads only the pixels that differ.
 It does so in a smart way to minimize spi transaction / RAMWR commands.
-Uploading only parts of the screen makes it possible to achieve extremely high frame rates when moderate changes occur between frames (hundreds of FPS for simple cases like UIs).
+Uploading only parts of the screen makes it possible to achieve very high frame rates even with low SPI speeds.

 - **Asynchronous updates via DMA.** Upload can be performed directly or asynchronously using DMA so the MCU is free to do other tasks - like generating the next frame - during updates.

 - **adjustable framerate.** The screen refresh rate can be adjusted between 40hz and 130Hz and a framerate can be set within the driver.
 Uploads are timed to meet the requested framerate.

 - **VSync and screen tearing prevention.** This is the best part :-) The driver monitors the position of the current scanline being refreshed on the screen and orders the pixel updates so that they trail behind this scanline.
-This makes it possible to completely suppress screen tearing (provided the update can be done in less than two refresh periods).
+This makes it possible to completely suppress screen tearing in most cases.

 - **Multiple buffering methods.** Support direct upload and double buffering.
 Partial updates of the screen, with direct or deferred redraw, is also available.

 - **Optimized for use with the LVGL library** Easy to integrate with the <a href="https://github.com/lvgl/lvgl">lvgl library</a>.
-Blazzingly fast (tear free!)
-GUI is obtained by using partial differential updates.
+Blazzingly fast (tear free) GUI is obtained by using partial differential updates.

 - **driver for a XPT2046 touchscreen.** Some ILI9341 screens have an associated resistive touchscreen.
-The driver can also manage this touchscreen on the same spi bus making sure there is no spi conflict.
-This simplifies the wiring since only one (or two if using the touch interrupt) additional wires are required.
+The driver can also manage this touchscreen on the same SPI bus making sure there is no SPI conflict.
+Thus only one (or two if using the touch interrupt) additional wires are required.

 ## Warnings